commercetools/commercetools-sync-java/README.md

         ````

 If you want to use different `commercetools JVM SDK` version other than the version used in this project.
-You can exclude `commercetools JVM SDK` dependencies coming from this project and add explicitly the dependency and version you need in your project.
+, below you will find examples on how to exclude `commercetools JVM SDK` from commercetools-sync-java library.
+Beware that library might not work with the older `commercetools JVM SDK` versions.

         For Gradle: